Request More Information Today

 Specialize in sustainable systems engineering in the areas of facilities and built environment, energy production and distribution, or infrastructure.

 Discover a proven alternative to an MBA for practicing engineers from any field who are seeking to enter an engineering management position and assume broad responsibility for leading engineering groups and projects.
+This program was formerly the Master of Engineering in Professional Practice.

 Become a leader in internal combustion engine development projects by learning how to integrate knowledge from thermal sciences, design and mechanics, electronics and controls, applications and service, and manufacturing.